nptk/arduino-ticktactoe-ai/README.md

 - [Ucglib v1.3](https://github.com/olikraus/ucglib/wiki)

 # SPI pins
-you can use either hardware or software pin.
+You can use either hardware or software pin.
 Hardware pin is faster and less wiring.

 If you want to connect more hardwares to Ardiono UNO but you dont enough available digital/analog pins.